 9. Start fundraising

 Keeping costs low is an important way to maximize the number of cheerleaders who can participate.
-Fundraising provides an opportunity for your team to raise money to attend more competitions, buy new uniforms or even decrease individual registration fees.
+Fundraising provides an opportunity for your team to attend more competitions, buy new uniforms, or decrease individual registration fees.

 There are an unlimited number of fundraising ideas for your team to choose from.
 You could opt for a tried-and-true fundraiser such as a car wash or you could try an online fundraiser where you only need wifi and a computer to get started.
 Regardless of your youth sports fundraiser choice, you’ll want to spread the word within your community to increase the likelihood of making money.